marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 =======

-Hearbleed, CVE-2014-0160 in the Common Vulnerabilities and Exposures system, is a bug which affects OpenSSL library and allows an attacker to retrieve a 64KB chunk from the address space of the process which is using the library.
+Hearbleed, CVE-2014-0160 in the Common Vulnerabilities and Exposures system, is a bug which affects OpenSSL library and allows an attacker to retrieve a 64KB chunk of memory from the address space of the process which is using the library.
 The bug resides in the implementation of one of the features of the TLS protocol, the TLS Hearbeat Extension, and affects OpenSSL from version 1.0.1 to 1.0.1f included.